marco76/java-project-checklist/README.md

 This is a checklist that allow an easy onboarding in a new Java project for the employee and team leader

 IDE - choice
-- eclipse
-- intellij
+- Eclipse
-- netbeans
+- Intellij
-- other
+- Netbeans
-- free choice
+- Free choice?

 IDE - configuration
-- is it possible to use custom plugins
+- Is it possible to use custom plugins?
-- is it possible to use custom configuration
+- Is it possible to use custom configuration?
-- are there existing profiles to be imported
+- Are there existing profiles to be imported?

 Java SE version
-- which version?
+- Which version?

 Java enterprise framework
 - Spring